jundalisay/superb/content/en/research/jagor/ph/chapter-05.md

 • The dimensions of the isolated islands are given in the Appendix.

-un

-ea a

-GEOGRAPHICAL PECULIARITIES.

-The mainland of the isle of Luzon stretches itself in a compact, long quadrangle, twenty-five miles broad, from 18° 40' north latitude to the Bay of Manila (14° 30'); and then projects, amid large lakes and deep creeks, a rugged promontory to the east, joined to the main continent by but two narrow isthmuses which stretch east and west of the large inland Lake of Bay.
+The mainland of Luzon stretches itself in a compact, long quadrangle, 25 miles broad, from 18° 40' north latitude to the Bay of Manila (14° 30'); and then projects, amid large lakes and deep creeks, a rugged promontory to the east, joined to the main continent by but two narrow isthmuses which stretch east and west of the large inland Lake of Bay.

 Many traces of recent upheavals betoken that the two portions were once separated and formed two distinct islands.
 The large eastern promontory, well nigh as long as the northern portion, is nearly cut in half by two deep bays, which, starting from opposite points on the south-eastern and north-western coasts, almost merge their waters in the centre of the peninsula; the Bay of Ragay, and the Bay of Sogod.
 In fact, the southern portion of Luzon may be better described as two small peninsulas lying next to one another in parallel positions, and joined together by a narrow neck of land scarcely three miles broad.
 Two small streams which rise nearly in the same spot and pour themselves into the two opposite gulfs, make the separation almost complete, and form at the same time the boundary between the province of Tayabas on the west, and that of Camarines on the east.
 The western portion, indeed, consists almost entirely of the first-named district, and the eastern is divided into the provinces of North Camarines, South Camarines, and Albay.
 The first of these three is divided from Tayabas by the boundary already mentioned, and from South Camarines by a line drawn from the southern shore of the Bay of San Miguel on the north to the opposite coast.
 The eastern extremity of the peninsula forms the province of Albay ; separated from South Camarines by a line which runs from Donzol, on the south coast, northwards across the volcano of Mayon, and which then, inclining to the west, reaches the northern shore, A look at the map will make these explanations clearer.

-There are two seasons in the Philippines, the wet and the dry, The south-west monsoon brings the rainy season, at the time of our summer, to the provinces which lie exposed to the south and west winds.
+There are 2 seasons the wet and the dry.
+The south-west monsoon brings the rainy season, at the time of our summer, to the provinces which lie exposed to the south and west winds.
 On the northern and eastern coasts the heaviest downpours take place in our winter months) during the northeastern monsoons.
 The ruggedness of the country and its numerous mountains cause, in certain districts, many variations in these normal meteorological conditions.
 The dry season lasts in Manila from November till June (duration of the north-east monsoon); rain prevails during the remaining months (duration of the south-west monsoon).
 The heaviest rainfall occurs in September; March and April are frequently free from wet.
 From October to February inclusively the weather is cool and dry (prevalence of N.W., N., and N.E. winds); March, April, and May are warm and dry (prevalence of E.N.E., E., and E.S.E. winds); and from June till the end of September it is humid and moderately warm.

 There has been an observatory for many years past in Manila under the management of the Jesuits.
 The following is an epitome of the yearly meteorological report for 1867, for which I am indebted to Professor Dove: *